jonnygreenwald/fountain-js/readme.md

 Fountain-ts is a TypeScript based parser for the screenplay format [Fountain](http://fountain.io/).
 Based on Matt Daly's [fountain-js](https://github.com/mattdaly/Fountain.js).

-A work in progress at version 0.0.1.
-This branch in partiuclar is probably buggy.

 # Syntax Support

-Supports most of the Fountain syntax.
+Supports *most* of the Fountain syntax.

 Currently fountain-ts supports a limited range of key-value pairs for title pages -